-The Turtle Watching Experience
+The Experience of Turtle Watching in Oman

 Sea turtles typically lay eggs in the darkness when they are less likely to find predators, so most tours take place in the night (from 9 PM onwards) and early morning (from 5 AM onwards).
 Watching these majestic creatures emerge from serene dark waters and laboriously pull themselves towards the shore, using their paws to dig little holes and lay eggs, is a unique chance to watch nature at its finest.